Stilton cheese: Protected characteristics

-In the event of a local milk shortage, milk can instead be sourced from the surrounding counties of Cambridgeshire, Northamptonshire, Warwickshire, Staffordshire, Greater Manchester, Cheshire, Yorkshire, or Lincolnshire.
+In the event of a local milk shortage, milk can be sourced from the surrounding counties of Cambridgeshire, Northamptonshire, Warwickshire, Staffordshire, Greater Manchester, Cheshire, Yorkshire, or Lincolnshire.

-On average, finished Stilton cheese has a typical fat content of 35% and protein content of 23%.
+Finished Stilton cheese has a typical fat content of 35% and a protein content of 23%.

 Similar cheeses

 A number of blue cheeses are made in a way similar to Blue Stilton.
 These gain their blue veins and distinct flavour from the use of one or more saprotrophic fungi, such as Penicillium roqueforti and Penicillium glaucum.
 Since the PDO came into effect, some British supermarkets have stocked a generic "British Blue cheese".
 Other makers have adopted their own names and styles.

 Other typical British blue cheeses are Oxford Blue and Shropshire Blue.
-Stichelton is an English blue cheese virtually identical to Blue Stilton, but because it does not use pasteurised milk it cannot legally be called Stilton, due its PDO status.
+Stichelton is an English blue cheese virtually identical to Blue Stilton but, because it does not use pasteurised milk, it cannot legally be called Stilton, due its PDO status.

 Many countries have blue cheeses.
 Italy, for example, has greenish blue Gorgonzola made from cow's milk.
 France has blue cheeses such as Fourme d'Ambert from Auvergne, made with cow's milk, and Roquefort, made with ewe's milk.
 Denmark produces Danish Blue Cheese.
 Some of the many cheeses in the Netherlands are blue, such as Ruscello.